Generalized Hamming weights of additive codes and geometric counterparts: Relation to coding theory

 \section{Relation to coding theory}

 A linear $[n,k]_q$ code $C$ is a $k$-dimensional subspace of the vector space $\FF_q^n$.
 The elements of $C$ are called codewords and the Hamming weight $\wt(c)$ of a codeword $c\in C$ is the number of non-zero entries.
 With this, the Hamming distance $d\!\left(c_1,c_2\right)$ between two codewords is given by $\wt\!\left(c_1-c_2\right)$.
 The minimum Hamming distance $d(C)$ of a (linear) code is the minimum Hamming distance $d\!\left(c_1,c_2\right)$ between two different codewords.
 We say that an $[n,k]_q$ code $C$ is an $[n,k,d]_q$ code if its minimum Hamming distance $d(C)$ equals $d$.
 A linear code is called $\Delta$-divisible if the weights of all codewords are divisible by $\Delta$.
-If the non-zero weights of a linear $[n,k]_q$ code are contained in $\left\{w_1,\dots,w_l\right\}$ we also speak of an $\left[n,k,\left\{w_1,\dots,w_l\right\}\right]_q$ code and an $l$-weight code if all weights are attained.
+If the non-zero weights of a linear $[n,k]_q$ code are contained in $\left\{w_1,\dots,w_l\right\}$ we also speak of an $\left[n,k,\left\{w_1,\dots,w_l\right\}\right]_q$ code, and an $l$-weight code if all weights are attained.
 As a representation for a linear code we use a $k\times n$ generator matrix over $\FF_q$.
 The dual code $C^\perp$ of an $[n,k]_q$ code $C$ is the $[n,n-k]_q$ code whose codewords are orthogonal to all codewords in $C$.
 By $d^\perp$ we denote the corresponding minimum Hamming distance.
 We say that $C$ has full length if $d^\perp\ge 2$, which is equivalent to the property that there is no zero-column in a given generator matrix for $C$.
-Interpreting the $1$-dimensional subvector spaces of $\FF_q^k$ generated by the columns of a linear $[n,k]_q$ code $C$ given by a generator matrix $G$ as points in $\PG(k-1,q)$ we obtain a multiset $\mathcal{M}$ of points.
-It is well known that full length $[n,k]_q$ codes are in one-to-one correspondence to spanning multisets of cardinality $n$ in $\PG(k-1,q)$, see e.g.\ \cite{dodunekov1998codes}.
-The minimum Hamming distance $d$ of a linear code corresponds to the geometric property that the maximum number of elements of the multiset of points that is contained in a hyperplane is given by $n-d$.
+It is well known that full length $[n,k]_q$ codes are in one-to-one correspondence to spanning multisets of cardinality $n$ in $\PG(k-1,q)$, see e.g.\ \cite{dodunekov1998codes}.\footnote{ Given a linear $[n,k]_q$ code $C$ with generator matrix $G$, we can interpret its columns as $1$-dimensional vector spaces of $\FF_q^k$ or points in $\PG(k-1,q)$.} The minimum Hamming distance $d$ of a linear code corresponds to the geometric property that the maximum number of elements of the multiset of points that is contained in a hyperplane is given by $n-d$.
 So, a large minimum Hamming distance corresponds to a small maximum number of points in hyperplanes.
 Alternatively, minimizing the possible length $n$ of an $[n,k,d]_q$ is equivalent to maximizing the cardinality of a multiset of points in $\PG(k-1,q)$ with at most $s$ points in each hyperplane, where $s=n-d$.